VisIVOLab/ViaLacteaVisualAnalytics/docs/architecture-note.md

 - the payload includes image data and placement metadata needed to build the visible layer without rereading the FITS file in the UI thread
 - the UI thread applies the result through `applyLoadedLayer(...)`

+### Preview-first cube open
+Current design:
+- initial cube open in `vtkWindowCube` first tries a synchronous downsampled preview
+- the preview downsamples X/Y, keeps the full Z axis, and also prepares a minimal moment preview
+- the visible cube and slice pipeline is fed through `cubeDisplaySource`
+- the visible moment pipeline is fed through `momentDisplaySource`
+- both preview and full-resolution data are applied through `applyCubeOpenResult(...)`
+- if the preview succeeds, a full-resolution cube load starts in the background and replaces the preview when ready
+- the UI exposes a persistent state indicator during this flow with explicit states such as preview, loading full resolution, and applying full resolution
+- the preview-to-full replacement also performs geometry synchronization:
+  - clamp of the current slice index
+  - immediate update of `slice` and `sliceOnCube`
+  - camera and clipping-range reset after replacement
+- if the preview cannot be built, `vtkWindowCube` falls back to the older synchronous full open path

 Current limitations:
-- these async paths are intentionally use-case-specific
+- these async or staged paths are intentionally use-case-specific
 - they do not form a general async/job framework
 - cancellation, progress reporting, and queued execution are not implemented
+- the final preview-to-full replacement can still introduce a small visible lag
+- preview and full-resolution state can temporarily diverge while the full cube is still loading, for example if moment recomputation is considered during that interval
 - any new async use case must still define its own explicit separation between worker-side state and UI/display-side apply
-- initial cube open is still synchronous, although `vtkWindowCube` now has a display-side apply seam that prepares a future preview-first or async open path

-## Cube Display-Side Open Seam

-`vtkWindowCube` now includes a preparatory display-side seam for future cube-open evolution.

-Current state:
-- the visible cube and slice pipeline is no longer hard-wired directly to `reader->GetOutputPort()`
-- the visible pipeline is now fed through a display-side bridge (`cubeDisplaySource`, a `vtkTrivialProducer`)
-- `vtkWindowCube` exposes `applyCubeOpenResult(...)` as the UI-thread apply point for externally prepared cube data
-- `CubeOpenStageResult` is the current payload shape used by that apply step

-What this enables:
-- a future preview-first cube-open path
-- a future async full cube-open path using the same UI-thread apply seam

-What is not implemented yet:
-- no preview-first cube-open pipeline
-- no async cube-open worker/task
-- no staged preview/final replacement during initial open

-This seam is preparatory only.
-The current initial cube open is still synchronous.

 ## Current Responsibilities